What Are The Best Board Games For Seniors & the Elderly?

 2. After Dinner Amusements

 Once again, not exactly a board game, After Dinner Amusements offers the opportunity to get to know someone better while improving memory.
-The different games consist of a deck of 50 cards with questions that you can ask one another.
+The different games consist of a deck of 50 cards with questions you can ask one another.

-“Can Your Remember?” is the ideal box set for seniors who are struggling with their memory.
-“How Well Do You Know Me?” also exercises memory while allowing caregivers to get to know their charge better.
-“Family Time” is ideal to strengthen the bond with a senior loved one while having a good laugh.
+“Can You Remember?” is the ideal box set for seniors struggling with memory.
+“How Well Do You Know Me?” also exercises memory while allowing caregivers to know their charge better.

 After Dinner Amusements: Do You Remember?

-3. Bananagrams And Scrabble
+3. Bananagrams and Scrabble

-Banangrams is similar to Scrabble where you pick tiles and make as many words as possible horizontally and vertically – except there is no complicated scoring system.
+Bananagrams is similar to Scrabble where you pick tiles and make as many words as possible horizontally and vertically – except there is no complicated scoring system.
 The person who gets rid of all their tiles first shouts “Bananas” and is the winner.

 A Big Letter version of the game is available for the visually impaired and is ideal for seniors.
 Word games have been proven to improve cognition.
 The bonus is that older adults can play this game alone or with 1 or more people.